 An appraisalis the act or process of determining value, estimating cost, or determining present worth earnings.
 Appraisals are opinions based on informed judgement, supported by facts using specific methodologies.
 The same item may have different appraised values depending on how you intend to use the appraisal.
 For instance, a value of an item for insurance may be very different than the value of that item for a charitable contribution.

 American Heirloom Appraisers L.L.C. understands the different types of values, assigned uses, and market levels.
 They will work with you to choose the proper type of value so that you can use the appraisal correctly and effectively.
 All American Heirloom L.L.C.
-(AHA) appraisals are written to the highest standards in the industry in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) and the standards and requirements set forth by the International Society of Appraisers (ISA).
+(AHA) appraisals are written to the highest standards in the industry in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP).
 USPAP guildelines are monitored by the Appraisal Foundation which is sanctioned by the U.S. Congress as the source of appraisal standards and appraiser qualifications.

 An appraisal is a three step process: